kvor/lightweight-apex-http-client/README.md

-# light-apex-http-client
+# laHttp
-Lightweight http client for Apex
+A lightweight http client for Apex

 ## Usage